David Fetter Publications for Brass

 Hear a performance of this arrangement by the Ellicott City Trombone Choir in 2009 conducted by the arranger.

-Contents: Boogie-Woogie, Spain, Flowing and Rock
+The etudes are: Boogie-Woogie, Spain, Flowing and Rock

 Boogie-Woogie exploits a traditional left-hand piano figure, taking it through all keys, like an elaborate warm-up.